Coldboltage/MidFactorBot/readme.md

 An .env file with the following.

-- MONGODB_CONNECTION // Probably best to go onto Mongo Atlas for this
+- MONGODB_CONNECTION // Probably best to go onto Mongo Atlas for this.Must be mongoDB as we use mongoose.
 - MIDNITE_EMAIL
 - MIDNITE_PASSWORD
 - PORT